Eddie Johnson (American soccer)

-Edward Abraham Johnson (born March 31, 1984) is an American former soccer player.
-He played the majority of his fourteen-year club career in the U.S. with FC Dallas, the Kansas City Wizards, Seattle Sounders FC, and D.C.
+Edward Abraham Johnson (born March 31, 1984) is an American former professional soccer player.

+Johnson played the majority of his fourteen-year club career in the U.S. with FC Dallas, the Kansas City Wizards, Seattle Sounders FC, and D.C.
 United.
 Johnson also spent three and a half years with several European clubs.

 Johnson also played for the United States men's national soccer team from 2004 to 2014, and was part of the U.S. squad for the 2006 FIFA World Cup.
 At the time of his retirement, Johnson ranked eighth on the list of goal-scorers with 19 goals for the U.S. national team.

-Professional
+Club career

 Youth career

 Johnson became one of the youngest players to sign with Major League Soccer, and was drafted by Dallas Burn as a Project-40 player in the second round of the 2001 MLS SuperDraft.
 In his first three years in the league, he did not get much playing time, and was very inconsistent when he did get on the field.
 Johnson scored just seven goals for Dallas in those seasons, while missing time with U.S. youth national teams.

 Johnson made his league debut on May 12, 2001, as an 87th-minute substitute for Bobby Rhine in a 4-0 victory over the Columbus Crew.
 He scored his first professional goal on July 4, a 95th minute equalizer against the New England Revolution.
 He made his first professional start on August 4 in a 5-1 loss to New England.

 In January 2005, Benfica offered what would have been an MLS-record $5 million transfer fee for Johnson, but Johnson and the league both rejected the offer.

 In May 2005, Johnson suffered an injury to the toes of his right foot that sidelined him until August of that year.
 After returning to MLS in August – he scored only five goals during the season – Johnson re-injured his toes in mid-September and was sidelined until January 2006.